hashicorp/terraform-provider-google/website/docs/r/storage_bucket_object.html.markdown

 In addition to the arguments listed above, the following computed attributes are
 exported:

+* `generation` - (Computed) The content generation of this object.
+Used for object [versioning](https://cloud.google.com/storage/docs/object-versioning) and [soft delete](https://cloud.google.com/storage/docs/soft-delete).

 * `crc32c` - (Computed) Base 64 CRC32 hash of the uploaded data.

 * `md5hash` - (Computed) Base 64 MD5 hash of the uploaded data.